Te whakaū tiwhikete (whakawhanaketanga ngaio pūmau)

 Please be specific when providing examples of continuing professional development and include a date, name of presenter/author.

-Cultural competence is wider than bicultural competence and can include age, disability, distinctive groups and organisations, ethnicity, gender, migrant experience, occupation, political beliefs, religion and/or spiritual beliefs, sexual orientation and social economic status.
+Cultural competence should reflect bicultural competence as it applies to New Zealand's bicultural society.
+It can also refer to age, disability, distinctive groups and organisations, other ethnicities, gender, migrant experience, occupation, political beliefs, religion and/or spiritual beliefs, sexual orientation and social economic status.

 A flowchart of the recertification programme.